Gravitational leptogenesis from metric perturbations: Introduction

 where $J^\mu_L$ is the total lepton current and $N_{R-L}$ is the difference between the number of right-handed and left-handed lepton species.
 As a matter of fact, it has been shown that neutrino masses, either Dirac or Majorana, do not affect the predictions of the gravitational leptogenesis \cite{Adshead:2017znw}.

 The necessary ingredient in this case for the generation of a net lepton number is the existence of a primordial chiral gravitational wave background which contributes to the Pontryagin density $R\tilde R$.
 In order to generate such a chiral background, extended inflationary models involving axial couplings of the inflaton field have been considered.
 Thus for example, a gravitational Chern-Simon coupling of a pseudo-scalar inflaton field was originally proposed in \cite{Alexander:2004us}, although some consistency issues were discussed in \cite{Alexander:2004wk, Lyth:2005jf}.
 Other possibilities include a Chern-Simons interaction between the pseudo-scalar inflaton and a $U(1)$ gauge field \cite{Papageorgiou:2017yup} and non-abelian gauge fields coupled to an axionic inflaton \cite{Maleknejad:2012wqk,Caldwell:2017chz}.
+Alternative ways of generating a parity-violating GW background have been considered in \cite{Kawai:2017kqt, Abedi:2018top, Barrie:2021orn}.

 In this work we make the observation that the gravitational leptogenesis mechanism can be implemented without invoking new axial couplings in the inflaton sector.
 Indeed, the perturbed Robertson-Walker (RW) background emerging after inflation already breaks parity thus generating a non-vansihing Pontryagin density.
 Notice that although the probability distribution functions for the production of left and right handed gravity waves are the same in ordinary inflation models, our universe is a particular realization of the Gaussian process in which the actual amplitude of left and right handed gravitational wave excitations can be different.